25. Sam Harris: “Spirituality Is a Loaded Term.”

 So I found myself lying.

-I find it disturbing that we lie to kids so happily about Santa Claus, and we just wait for the moment in which they understand that it's a lie, and then then everyone just moves on.
+I find it disturbing that we lie to kids so happily about Santa Claus, and we just wait for the moment in which they understand that that it's a lie and then everyone just moves on.

 It's like, what about Santa Claus?